-Billing information for Fall Semester 2014 was added to Bill + Payment, our new online billing system on July 7th.
+Billing information for Spring Semester 2015 will be added to Bill + Payment, our new online billing system on December 10th.
 All classes that you are currently registered for will be included in this billing.
 If you have recently added enrollment, it takes one to two days for your charges to reflect your new enrollment.

 Students who have not made financial arrangements by the payment deadline will be charged a nonrefundable $200 late fee.

-If you anticipate a problem meeting the payment deadline, please contact Student Financial Services (SFS) before the deadline at 253.879.3214, toll-free at 800.396.7192, or email@example.com to make special arrangements.
+If you anticipate a problem meeting the payment deadline, please contact Student Financial Services (SFS) before the deadline at 253.879.3214 or email@example.com to make special arrangements.
 Registrations not confirmed by the second day of classes will be cancelled.
 Students are able to re-register on a space-available basis after financial arrangements have been confirmed.

 All students living in residence halls, Union Avenue housing, Foreign Languages House, and Langlow House are required to purchase a meal plan.
 These students will be charged for the Medium Plan.
 Once a student is billed, the opportunity to select a different type of meal plan or to purchase an optional meal plan is available to students on their Cascade Student Finances Menu page until the tenth day of the semester.
 It may take up to 24 hours for any changes or additions to show up in the "View Account Activity" section of Bill + Payment system.
 See more information on meal plans.

 The payment plan allows for extended payments of the semester balance due across the months of the term.
 There is an $80 participation fee for using the extended payment plan.
-The first payment of the plan is due August 5th with additional payments due the fifth or sixth of each month, as indicated on your payment plan detail.
+The first payment of the plan is due January 5th with additional payments due the fifth of each month, as indicated on your payment plan detail.

 Students or Authorized Users must enroll for payment plans through Bill + Payment.